uptane/uptane-standard/uptane-standard.md

 A standards document that can guide the safe design, integration and deployment of Uptane in cars is needed at this time because:

-* The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to [10 million lines](https://www.usatoday.com/story/tech/columnist/2016/06/28/your-average-car-lot-more-code-driven-than-you-think/86437052/) of code.
+* The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code. {{USATODAY}}
-* The [expanded use of software over-the-air](https://www.consumerreports.org/automotive-technology/automakers-embrace-over-the-air-updates-can-we-trust-digital-car-repair/) strategies creates new attack surfaces for malicious parties.
+* The expanded use of software over-the-air strategies creates new attack surfaces for malicious parties. {{CR-OTA}}
 * Legacy update strategies, such as SSL/TLS or GPG/RSA, are not feasible for use on automotive ECUs because they force manufacturers to chose between enhanced security and customizability.
 * Conventional strategies are also complicated by the differing resources of the ECUs, which can vary greatly in memory, storage space, and Internet connectivity.
 * The design of Uptane makes it possible to offer improved design flexibility, without sacrificing security.